vxibrahim/Hackintosh-Thinkpad-T470s/README.md

 ![Monterey Screenshot](https://i.ibb.co/pp648RY/thinkpad.jpg)

 Personally, I will recommend you to make your own EFI as that way you will actually learn how to fix issues that come up, this is a shortcut and teaches you nothing and might leave you confused if you encounter issues.

+You can download it as a ZIP file or go through the repo to pick specific files.

 > :warning: I am not responsible for responsible for any broken laptops if you mess it up while using it 😛